JunghwanRo/log/README.md

 # DONE
-Check if there is a provided way to log variables during play.py - DONE by connecting ROS2, and foxglove. \
+Check if there is a provided way to log variables during play.py - DONE by connecting ROS2, and foxglove., Simulation Data Visualizer \
 Book ICRA@40 Accommodation. \
 Summarize ICRA@40 interesting session. \
 DREAM Lab Meeting (24.09.17) \